Intellectual Property Protection

 Emory Patent Group.
 As leaders in the tech transfer community, Emory is focused on cutting-edge operational initiatives.
 In 2009, the OTT received approval from senior leadership to implement an alternative to traditional intellectual property management by bringing a practicing patent group in-house.
 The office created the Emory Patent Group (EPG) in 2010 and has been exceedingly pleased with its success.
 In its initial incarnation, the EPG includes two patent attorneys and a senior paralegal who provide patent services on unlicensed technologies for the OTT.
 While bringing patent work in‐house is very uncommon for university tech transfer offices, it is possible at Emory in part because of Emory’s strong focus in biomedical research.
 This focus makes it practical to cover all relevant technical areas with a limited in-house team.
 In its first few years, the EPG has helped Emory ride the wave of the recession and reduce patent costs without sacrificing protection.
 Indeed, since implementation of the EPG, Emory has increased its patent filings by more than 50% while cutting its overall patent-related expenditures.

-Winsome Dunn, James Mason, Randi Isaacs
+James Mason, Kristi Rebel, Laura Fritts, Randi Isaacs

 - What is intellectual property?